You’ve heard it before. Today, every company is a software company.

 However, building new software from the ground up is highly resource intensive and expensive.
 Most often, organizations that desire a custom application choose this option because there is no off-the-shelf solution that meets their needs.
-Whether they choose to hire a contractor to build the software for them or develop it in-house, the broad scope of the project will require a much higher budget and more time.
+Whether they choose to hire a contractor or a staff augmentation agency to build the software for them or develop it in-house, the broad scope of the project will require a much higher budget and more time.

 The cost of keeping custom-built software maintained and hosted are also important to consider.
 Each time the enterprise wishes to implement software updates or identifies the need to fix security issues, that will require large amounts of developer time — which is expensive for all enterprises and scarce for many.

 How low-code/no-code platforms are disrupting enterprise applications development